GianBarGian/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is a realtional database management system, while SQL is a language you use to interact with the system.
+What this mean is that RDBMS (suche as SQLite, MySQL etc…) are the “database sotware” while SQL is the language you use to query the database.

 1. Why do tables need a `primary key`?

+Tables needs primary key to have a indisputable way to identify every row.
+This is way primary key needs to be unique.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table in the middle that can “build a bridge” between the 2 tables.
+In this way we basically break a many-to-many relation into two one-to-many,

 ## Project Set Up